reiver/go-fiat/README.md

 # go-fiat

-Package **fiat** provides useful tools for adding meta-data to structs, and then extract the struct's data, through the view of this meta-data.
+Package **fiat** makes it so you can add "constant" fields to a struct, as well as "dynamic" fields to a struct whose values are derived from code and the other values of the struct.

 ## Documention